-

 The nursing program faculty believe learning is a creative process wherein students are active participants in their education, growth, and development as professional nurses.
 Faculty members are facilitators and mentors to students within a supportive, scholarly environment.

-A grade of C or better in high school chemistry is also required, as well as biology or physics.
+A grade of C or better in high school chemistry is required, as well as biology or physics.

 Students are responsible for their own transportation to clinical agencies, uniforms, professional equipment, health insurance coverage, yearly criminal background checks, drug screening, fingerprinting, yearly health assessment, and select immunizations and titers.
 Students must maintain certification in cardiopulmonary resuscitation at the American Heart Association Basic Life Support for Healthcare Professionals level.
 All clinical documents must be received by July 1st before the sophomore year, except flu vaccine, which is due by October 15th, and remain up to date until graduation.
 Clinical documents cannot expire during the academic year; documents that must be submitted yearly must be dated between May 1 and June 30.
 Students will be assessed a late fee if clinical documents are not received by the due date.
 Students will be dropped from nursing courses if documentation is not received by the first day of class.
 Additional costs associated with the program include, but are not limited to, simulation laboratory fees, fees associated with program requirements, and attendance at professional meetings.